Four grants announced for Albany businesses - NewsBreak

 The Corporation’s Downtown Albany Retail, Amplify Albany, and City of Albany Small Business Façade Improvement grant programs will all be returning.
 The newest program, the Neighborhood Retail Grant, will be used to attract new retail businesses and support existing businesses in specific neighborhoods.

 The grants were announced on Wednesday morning.
-Grant deadlines are between Jan.
-26 and Feb.
+Applications will be available online starting Jan.
+26 and accepted beginning Feb.
 11. For more information about any of the programs, visit Capitalize Albany’s website .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to NEWS10 ABC.